 General.
 The Company and the Association are subject to federal income taxation in the same general manner as other corporations, with certain exceptions.
 Prior to the completion of our initial public stock offering on April 20, 2007, the Company and the Association were included as part of Third Federal Savings, MHC's consolidated tax group.
 However, upon completion of the offering, the Company and the Association are no longer a part of Third Federal Savings, MHC's consolidated tax group because Third Federal Savings, MHC no longer owns at least 80% of the common stock of the Company.
-Beginning as of September 30, 2007 and for each subsequent fiscal year thereafter, the Company has filed consolidated tax returns with the Association, its wholly-owned subsidiary.
-During the fiscal year ended September 30, 2012, in connection with an audit of the Company's consolidated federal tax returns that commenced on November 22, 2010, the Company reached a settlement with the Internal Revenue Service related to the timing of bad debt deductions on the federal tax returns of the Company and its subsidiaries for fiscal years ended 2008, 2009 and 2010.
-The following discussion of federal taxation is intended only to summarize certain pertinent federal income tax matters and is not a comprehensive description of the tax rules applicable to the Company or the Association.
+Beginning as of September 30, 2007 and for each subsequent fiscal year thereafter, the Company has filed consolidated tax returns with the Association and Third Capital Inc., its wholly-owned subsidiaries.
+On November 27, 2012, the IRS completed an audit of the federal tax returns of the Company and its subsidiaries for fiscal years ended 2008, 2009 and 2010.

+The following discussion of federal taxation is intended only to summarize certain pertinent federal income tax matters and is not a comprehensive description of the tax rules applicable to the Company or its subsidiaries.